-- Use the pageFitButton to show/hide the button that can toggle between the page fitting options (ie Fit Page to Window (autofit mode) and Fit Width). - Use the spreadToggleButton to show/hide the toggle button which can help switch between Single Page display or Facing Pages display for a publication with facing pages. - ➡ If the publication has only single pages, then this button is not available by default (irrespective of the setting).
+- Use the spreadView to show/hide the toggle button which can help switch between Single Page display or Facing Pages display for a publication with facing pages. - → If the publication has only single pages, then this button is not available by default (irrespective of the setting).